 A graduate degree in Cellular and Molecular Nutrition can lead to excellent careers and professional opportunities in the applied, industrial, research, and academic health sectors.

-The program’s mission is to promote an understanding of the relationship between nutrition and disease, through conducting basic science research, using predominantly molecular and cellular models.
+The program’s mission is to promote an understanding of the relationship between nutrition and disease, through conducting basic nutritional science research, using predominantly cellular, biochemical, and molecular techniques, translational, and animal models of human disease.

-- Faculty explore mechanisms of obesity, diabetes, and cancer using molecular and cellular models.
+- Faculty explore nutritional mechanisms of cancer, obesity, diabetes, and their associated disorders using cellular and animal models.

 - Several faculty are members of the Graduate Program in Genome and Science Technology (GST) and Comparative and Experimental Medicine (CEM).

-The Cellular and Molecular Nutrition program’s strengths are its emphasis on excellence in translational laboratory research to explore metabolic pathways, gene-nutrient interactions, and mechanisms by which dietary factors influence disease processes, which provide the foundation of the field of Nutrition Science.
+The Cellular and Molecular Nutrition program’s strengths are its emphasis on excellence in research projects that explore metabolic pathways, gene-nutrient interactions, microbiome, and mechanisms by which dietary factors influence and contributes to health and disease processes.

-- Professional development is fostered through the development of general laboratory skills and state-of-the-art molecular biological techniques exploring effects on gene, protein, and metabolic expression patterns.
+- Professional development is fostered through the obtaining a general understanding of basic laboratory skills in physiology, biochemistry, and molecular biology to explore the effects of nutrients on gene regulation, the microbiome, and metabolism.